 In Ashtanga, there are six series of postures that the yogi works through, from beginner level through advanced.
 The postures are always the same for each series.
 Power/Vinyasa Yoga is similar in terms of postures and goals, but more flexible in terms of which postures are used during any class.
 In these styles, the instructor often chooses the postures and sequences.

 DDY: How is Sustainable Power different?

-LA: In Ashtanga and Power Yoga, there is this idea of forcing the body to create certain shapes or postures, particularly in our image-drive culture.
+LA: In Ashtanga and Power Yoga, there is this idea of forcing the body to create certain shapes or postures, particularly in our image-driven culture.
 Often the focus is on pushing to achieve the “ultimate expression” of each posture.

 If you google power yoga and look at images, you will see thin women creating intense postures and arm balances, usually with some beach or gorgeous sunset as the backdrop.
-I think that many of us see these these images and think, “I want to do yoga so I can look like that and do those things!”
+I think that many of us see these images and think, “I want to do yoga so I can look like that and do those things!”
 Or, we see those images and think, “I can’t do yoga because I don’t look like that and can’t do those things with my body”.